mft1360/book-store-service/README.md

 If we have a small application with a few data approach 1 should be selected.Redundancy of data in approach 1 is really low.
 If we have a lot of transaction, approach 2 should be selected because in this way retrieving data can be really fast.

-Eventually if I want choose one approach I choose approach 1 and as time goes on if I see that I will have a lot of data I can convert approach 1 to approach 2.
+Eventually if I want choose one approach I will choose approach 1 and as time goes on if I see that I will have a lot of data I can convert approach 1 to approach 2.